mnylc/mnylc.github.io/_posts/jobs/2019-05-14-HOSPITAL-LIBRARY-SERVICES-PROGRAM-MANAGER-METRO.markdown

 ### To Apply

-Please email a .pdf version of your cover letter and resume to info@metro.org, by May 31, 2019.
+Please email a .pdf version of your cover letter and resume to info@metro.org, by June 15, 2019.